 “Are we going to walk past Sabin’s house?”
 Linda asked with a shy hope, blinking through the rain.
 “He lives by the bridge, and if we go that way and around the corner, maybe I could see him?

 “I don’t know, I guess we could.”
 Donna replied nonchalantly.
 She had her mind set on hot chocolate and french fries.

 As they continued to walk in the pouring rain, Linda began to act nervous.
 She had a crush on Sabin for over two months since they started school.
 After walking three blocks on Vallejo, they turned left onto a small muddy trail that led to the bridge that crossed the creek.
 Sabin’s house was two houses away from the bridge.

 “Do you want me to see if he’s home?”

 “No, no, I couldn’t see him, I like him too much.”

-“But, you said you wanted to come this way.
-Golly, don’t worry, stupid, if you like that boy, don’t you think you would want to see him?”
+“But, you said you wanted to go this way.
+Golly, don’t be so stupid, if you like that boy, don’t you think you would want to see him?”

 “I guess so.”